 Never in my life have I had a supplement seem to work like “magic” overnight the way sunflower lecithin did.
 Within one day of taking lecithin, my bowels changed from light in color to dark (almost black) and well-formed.
 It was like my gallbladder was finally able to rid itself of built-up toxins, which resulted in a very dark stool for a couple of days before returning to a standard brown color.

 I also experienced a minor die-off reaction in which my skin got cracked and a little inflamed on the corner of my mouth, which would have been a result of the antimicrobial properties of bile kicking in and getting my SIBO down.
 As a result of supporting my PEMT gene, which helped reduce my SIBO, I can now enjoy the healthy resistant starches without experiencing heartburn… pretty amazing to me!

 Seeking Health Stratagene Report and Pathyway Planner by Dr. Ben Lycnh

 The PEMT gene is just one gene, but there is so much more to the story.
 While I was good at guessing what genetic SNP’s I must have, I wanted to test to make sure, plus it was all so fascinating, so I ordered my at-home saliva test through Ancestry DNA which took approximately a month for my results.
 I then downloaded the raw data from the Ancestry DNA website and ran it through the Stratagene report put together by Dr. Ben Lynch and his team.
-Now you must order the stategene DNA kit, which comes with the strategene report.

 The stategene report uses your genetic data to give you personalized information of your genetic SNP’s, such as the standard wild type, homozygous or heterozygous, along with pathway planners, which show what inhibits that specific SNP, what the cofactor and function are along with bonus SNPs.